NREL/Wattile/tests/fixtures/README.md

   - `month_of_year`: *list[str] ("sincos")*

       Options for adding month of year feature.
+If empty, this feature is not added.

   - `day_of_week`: *list[str] ("binary_reg", "binary_fuzzy")*

       Options for adding day of week feature.
+If empty, this feature is not added.

   - `hour_of_day`: *list[str] ("sincos", "binary_reg", "binary_fuzzy")*

       Options for adding hour of day feature.
+If empty, this feature is not added.

-  - `holidays`: *boolean*
+  - `holidays`: *boolean ("True" or "False")*

       Options for adding holiday feature.
 List of holidays are contained in a separate file shown [here](https://github.com/NREL/Wattile/blob/main/wattile/holidays.py).